The Employee’s Attorney: Ohio Sales Commission Dispute Lawyers

 When You Have Questions: Call The Right Attorney™

-If your employer is not paying you all of your lawfully earned overtime commissions, contact the attorneys at The Spitz Law Firm, LLC, today for a free and confidential initial consultation.
+If your employer is not paying you all of your lawfully earned overtime commissions, contact the attorneys at Spitz, The Employee’s Law Firm, today for a free and confidential initial consultation.
 Or maybe you are being misclassified as an independent contractor.
-The commission dispute attorneys and lawyers at The Spitz Law Firm will provide you with the best options for your overtime pay dispute situation.
+The commission dispute attorneys and lawyers at Spitz, The Employee’s Law Firm will provide you with the best options for your overtime pay dispute situation.
 If you even think that you may be entitled to owed commissions that you have not been paid, set up a free initial consultation.Because we know that many clients are not able to afford the costs of litigation up front, we take on more cases on a contingency fee basis than most firms.
 Contingency fee agreements mean that the client need not pay any fee for legal services unless and until our employment attorneys recover money and/or results on your race discrimination claim.

 Get A Free Consultation Call Us Today